jandresen/DailyPowershellScripts/README.md

 I am also new to github so hopefully I wont mess up my very first repository.

-Let me know if you like it or have comments - @jcandresen
+Let me know if you like it or have comments - Tweet at me @jcandresen